nerdyman/macos-pet-peeves/README.md

 - PITA to add custom global shortcut to execute a script (mic mute toggle in this case)
     - Automator script only worked if System Preferences app was kept open
     - ☑️ Resolved by using custom execute script with Karabiner Elements
-- Tab navigation for dialogs is disabled by default
+- Tab navigation doesn't work on dialogs/modals
+    - ✅ Resolved by enabling in keyboard preferences
 - No way to navigate Mission Control windows with the keyboard
 - Cursor does not always follow when switching workspace or switching monitor with keyboard (apps like MS Teams block focus switching somehow)
 - ☑️ `Delete`, `Home`, and `End` keys on external keyboard don't work